 - Add chicken pieces, stir and cook for 5 minutes or until meat is no longer pink.

-- Add fish sauce, rice and saffron, if using; stir to combine flavors.
+- Add fish sauce and stir to combine flavor.

 - Add water; stir to mix ingredients.
 Bring to a boil, reduce heat to low, cover and simmer for 30 minutes or until chicken is tender.